wdwnt/igercounter/README.md

 Daily forecast of WDW page to be created and shared

- There is a page for weach park with index being Walt Disney World
+ There is a page for each park with index being Walt Disney World

 ## Sections